 It's not uncommon for companies to help with tuition payments for their employees who are continuing their education, especially if they are working toward a professional degree that will help them in their job or with future advancements in the firm.
 Such a program can be a great recruiting tool.

-Gradifi already has one high-profile client on board — the massive accounting and consulting firm PriceWaterhouseCoopers.
-PwC has agreed to put aside $1,200 per year for six years to be directed toward student loan payments for employees within the first employment tiers.
-That will not pay off many debts, as the median loan balance in 2014 was $14,400, but it certainly goes a long way toward reducing employee debt and increasing employee goodwill.
+Gradifi's first high-profile client was the massive accounting and consulting firm PricewaterhouseCoopers (PwC), which signed on in 2015.
+PwC puts aside $1,200 per year for an employee's first six years, to be directed toward student loan payments for employees within the first employment tiers.
+That will not pay off many debts, as the average loan balance in 2018 was $26,700, but it certainly goes a long way toward reducing employee debt and increasing employee goodwill.

 A student loan repayment program should be an extremely useful recruiting tool for companies that hire large numbers of new graduates, especially for white-collar positions that require significant degrees at entry-level.
-A survey by ionTuition showed that over half of college students, recent graduates, and prospective college students would prefer student loan repayment assistance to employer-based health benefits.
-Just under half would prefer student loan assistance to a 401(k) plan.
+A survey by Oliver Wyman showed that 45% of professionals with a bachelor's degree or higher, who were either employed or seeking employment, would prefer student loan repayment assistance to employer-based health benefits.
+Over half would prefer student loan assistance to additional contributions to their 401(k) plan.

-A student loan repayment program by itself is not going to attract potential employees — it must be part of an overall support system with adequate salary and baseline benefits, and if the company culture does not match employee expectations, it may not matter how good the perks are.
+A student loan repayment program by itself is not going to attract potential employees — it must be part of an overall support system with adequate salary and baseline benefits.
+Moreover, if the company culture does not match employee expectations, it may not matter how good the perks are.

 Still, all signs point to student loan assistance being a unique, useful perk.
-If DeMello and Gradifi's platform succeed, perhaps it will not be unique in the future.
+If DeMello and Gradifi's platform continues to succeed, perhaps it will not be unique in the future.